 It’s common knowledge that bonefish are no good to eat; as their name suggests, they are full of bones.
 All Cayman bonefishing is catch-and-release.
 We all want these fish to be here the next time we hit the water; we want them here for our kids to enjoy just as much as we have.
 It’s up to us—the anglers—to keep our fish healthy with proper care.

 Good release practices actually begin before you actually hook a bonefish, starting with the fly itself.
 Barbless flies will actually hook more fish and makes releasing them soooo much easier.
-Worried about losing bonefish due to “thrown hooks”?
-Don’t: due to their rubbery mouths, bonefish almost never throw barbless flies.
+Due to their rubbery mouths, bonefish almost never throw barbless flies.

-I guide more and more beginners to their first bonefish on the fly and (whether they realize it or not) I only use barbless flies.
+I guide a lot of beginners to their first bonefish on the fly and (whether they realize it or not) I only use barbless flies.
 Not only do we almost never have any problem with the fish slipping the hook, but the hookup rate is very good for first-timers.
 I mean, when I began I went zero for 13: not good.
 Nevertheless, after a few false starts our first time bonefishers regularly hook and land one of the first bones to eat their fly.

 Granted, beginners to the flats often have to learn how to “strip-strike” instead of raising the rod in the classic “trout set” they’re used to back home.
 Raising the rod in this manner is a very ineffectual way to set the hook.
 A fly rod is simply too flexable a tool to deliver the appropriate force to really drive the hook point in… especially if there’s a giant barb in the way.
 Crushing those barbs gives my clients a little extra advantage if—in the heat of the moment—they forget everything and “trout set”.